 Strawberries and Cream

-If you grew up eating strawberries and cream during strawberry season, then you know all about this treat, but as much as we loved desserts at my house, this isn’t something I remember us having.
-It’s so easy and nutritious!
-Yes, I know, it’s not great for you due to the sugar, but it’s pretty darn close if you ask me.
-Full of healthy fat and nutrients from our local organic strawberries — it's a perfect light summer indulgence.
+If you grew up eating strawberries and cream during strawberry season, then you know all about this treat, but as much as we loved desserts at my house, this isn’t something I remember having when I was young.
+It’s so easy and nutritious though!
+Yes, it still has some sugar, but you can easily control how much.
+And it's loaded with healthy fats and nutrients from the cream and the local organic strawberries — it's a perfect light summer indulgence.

-Last week we went strawberry picking at a local organic farm – the weather was perfect and it was kind of fun, for the first little while anyway, but it ended up being an all day project.
+We tried strawberry picking at a local organic farm once – the weather was perfect and it was kind of fun, for the first little while anyway; but it ended up being an all day project.
 (No, I didn’t see any snakes, but you can bet I was on the lookout.)
-We picked for a good share of the morning, and I guess that’s why they’re so much less expensive when you pick them yourself; then most of afternoon I was rinsing, chopping the tops off and freezing.
+We picked for a good share of the morning, and I guess that’s why they’re so much less expensive when you pick them yourself, because of how time-consuming it is.

-Update: I don't pick them anymore, I'd rather pay extra now and buy them already picked!
-We love our farmer who grows “beyond organic” strawberries — he's not certified organic but his soil and growing practices go even beyond what that label requires, so the berries are loaded with nutrients and taste AMAZING!
+Nowadays I'd rather pay extra and get them already picked!
+We love our farmers who grow “beyond organic” strawberries — they're not certified organic but their soil and growing practices go even beyond what that label requires, so the berries are loaded with nutrients and taste AMAZING!

-But oh what fun it is now that they’re all frozen and ready to use!
+Oh what fun it is now that I've got them all cleaned and ready to use!

 That's what happens to the majority of them, but we leave some in the fridge to snack on or to make some yummy recipes!
-Below you'll find some of my favorite strawberry recipes, and then please let us know what other favorites you have!
+Below you'll find some of my favorite strawberry recipes, and then please let us know what other favorites you have.
 Keep in mind these can easily be adapted to whatever fruit is in season at the time.

 Strawberries and Cream: